 Q 5: Is it possible to obtain an electronic copy of the ASCIA Action Plans so that the child's information can be inserted by parents, school staff or early childhood education/care (ECEC) staff?

 No. ASCIA Action Plans have been developed in a PDF format to ensure the documents are concise, consistent and easily understood.
-They now have fields that can be directly typed into by the treating doctor, but not by parents, school or ECEC staff, as they are medical documents.
+They now have fields that can be directly typed into by the treating doctor or nurse practitioner, but not by parents, school or ECEC staff, as they are medical documents.

 Q 6: How often does an ASCIA Action Plan need to be updated?

-ASCIA Action Plans should be reviewed when patients are reassessed by their doctor, and each time they obtain a new adrenaline autoinjector prescription, which is approximately every 12 to 18 months, with an updated photo if the patient is a child.
+ASCIA Action Plans should be reviewed when patients are reassessed by their doctor or nurse practitioner, and each time they obtain a new adrenaline autoinjector prescription, which is approximately every 12 to 18 months,.
+If the patient is a child the photo should be updated.
 If there are no changes in diagnosis or management, the medical information on the ASCIA Action Plan may not need to be updated.

-The ASCIA Action Plan includes the date of next Action Plan review, which should coincide with the next scheduled appointment to obtain a new adrenaline autoinjector prescription (approximately every 12 to 18 months).
+The ASCIA Action Plan includes the date of next Action Plan review, which should coincide with the next scheduled appointment with a doctor or nurse practitioner to obtain a new adrenaline autoinjector prescription (approximately every 12 to 18 months).

-Q 7: ASCIA Action Plans on the ASCIA website are copyrighted.
-Can we still print them out and make copies?
+Q 7: ASCIA Action Plans are copyrighted.
+Can they still be printed and/or copied?

 Yes.
 ASCIA Action Plans can be printed off the website or photocopied without infringement of the copyright.
-ASCIA recommends that the Action Plans are printed in colour, if possible, as they are colour coded.
+It is preferable to print or copy them in colour, where possible.

 Q 8: What is the purpose of ASCIA Action Plans for Anaphylaxis?

-ASCIA Action Plans for Anaphylaxis provide instructions for first aid treatment of anaphylaxis, to be delivered by people without any special medical training nor equipment, apart from access to an adrenaline autoinjector.
-All patients who have been prescribed an adrenaline autoinjector should also be provided with an ASCIA Action Plan for Anaphylaxis (personal)
+ASCIA Action Plans for Anaphylaxis provide instructions for first aid treatment of anaphylaxis, to be delivered by people without any special medical training or equipment, apart from access to an adrenaline autoinjector.
+All patients who have been prescribed an adrenaline autoinjector should also be provided with an ASCIA Action Plan for Anaphylaxis (RED).

-Q 9: Is abdominal pain and/or vomiting without other symptoms a feature of anaphylaxis due to insect allergy?
+Q 9: Is abdominal pain and/or vomiting a symptom of anaphylaxis due to insect allergy?

-As stated on the ASCIA Action Plan, if in doubt as to whether the child or adult is experiencing anaphylaxis, give the adrenaline autoinjector and call an ambulance.
+As stated on the ASCIA Action Plans, if in doubt as to whether the child or adult is experiencing anaphylaxis, give the adrenaline autoinjector and call an ambulance.

-Q 10: Why does the ASCIA Action Plan for Anaphylaxis state that CPR should only be given if the person is unresponsive and not breathing normally AFTER giving adrenaline?
+Q 10: Why do the ASCIA Action Plans state that CPR should only be given AFTER giving adrenaline?

 Adrenaline is life-saving and must be used promptly.
 Withholding or delaying the giving of adrenaline can result in deterioration and potentially death of the patient.
 This is why giving the adrenaline autoinjector is a priority on ASCIA Action Plans for Anaphylaxis, to prevent delays.
 If CPR is given before this step there is a possibility that adrenaline is delayed or not given.
-It is important to note that oxygen will usually be administered to the patient ambulance staff.
+Oxygen is not mentioned on ASCIA Action Plans as it will usually be given to the patient by ambulance staff.

-The ASCIA Action Plan for Allergic Reactions has been developed for individuals (children or adults) with a confirmed food, insect or medication allergy, who have not been prescribed an adrenaline autoinjector, as they are not thought to be at risk of anaphylaxis.
-However, allergies to foods, insects or medications have the potential to result in severe allergic reactions (anaphylaxis) and the ASCIA Action Plan for Allergic Reactions provides guidance for carers on how to manage anaphylaxis if it occurs.
+The ASCIA Action Plan for Allergic Reactions has been developed for children or adults with a confirmed food, insect or drug (medication) allergy, who have not been prescribed an adrenaline autoinjector, as they are not thought to be at risk of anaphylaxis.
+However, allergies to foods, insects or drugs have the potential to result in anaphylaxis and the ASCIA Action Plan for Allergic Reactions provides guidance for carers on how to manage anaphylaxis if it occurs.

-Q 12: Should an individual with allergic rhinitis (hay fever) have an ASCIA Action Plan for Allergic Reactions completed by their doctor?
+Q 12: Should a person with allergic rhinitis (hay fever) have an ASCIA Action Plan for Allergic Reactions completed by their doctor or nurse practitioner?

-No. Whilst allergic rhinitis can cause uncomfortable symptoms, these symptoms are not potentially life-threatening allergic reactions and hence an ASCIA Action Plan is not required.
-If the allergic rhinitis affects an individual's asthma, their Asthma Action Plan should be followed.
+No. Whilst allergic rhinitis can cause uncomfortable symptoms, they are not potentially life-threatening allergic reactions and hence an ASCIA Action Plan is not required.
+However, if the allergic rhinitis affects an individual's asthma, their Asthma Action Plan should be followed.

-Yes.
-The ASCIA Treatment Plan for Allergic Rhinitis has been developed for individuals with allergy to grasses, dust mite, mould etc resulting in allergic rhinitis.
-This Treatment Plan is completed by the individual's medical practitioner and is meant for the individual or the parent and not for schools.
+The ASCIA Treatment Plan for Allergic Rhinitis has been developed for people with allergy to environmental inhalant allergens such as grass pollen, dust mite, or mould, resulting in allergic rhinitis.
+This plan is completed by a doctor or nurse practitioner and is meant for the person or the parent and not for schools.
 Most schools do not play a role in the treatment and management of allergic rhinitis.
-However, where medication administration is required at school, parents should liaise directly with the school.
+However, when medication administration is required at school, parents should liaise with the school.

-Q 14: Can an organisation obtain an adrenaline autoinjector for general use (not prescribed for an individual) and do they require an Action Plan for Anaphylaxis?
+Q 13: Can an organisation obtain an adrenaline autoinjector for general use which is not prescribed for a person, and do they require an Action Plan for Anaphylaxis?